Contact

 Biography

-After his studies in architecture at TU Dresden, Dr Wiedmann completed his master's and a German Doctor of Engineering (PhD) at the Institute of Urban Planning and Design of the University of Stuttgart, Germany.
+After his studies in architecture at TU Dresden, Dr Wiedmann completed his master's and a German Doctor of Engineering (PhD) at the Institute of Urban Planning and Design and its centre for International Urbanism at the University of Stuttgart, Germany.

-In the following years, he was engaged at Albert Speer + Partner (AS+P) in Frankfurt am Main, where he worked on projects in Munich, such as the urban design and planning parameters for a high-density affordable housing project (1,000 units) to promote sustainable mobility and the new Siemens Headquarters.
-He also participated in the development of a master plan for a satellite city centre for 600,000 new inhabitants and transit-oriented development in metro Cairo.
+In the following years, he was engaged at Albert Speer + Partner (AS+P) in Frankfurt am Main, where he worked on projects in Munich, such as the urban design and planning parameters for a high-density affordable housing project (1,000 units) to promote integrated development and the new Siemens Headquarters in the historic centre.

 In 2011, he joined an international research collaboration between the Technical University of Munich and Qatar University as a post-doc and project director.
 Over three years, during which he lived in Doha, Qatar, he coordinated an interdisciplinary and international team and explored new approaches to identify the various interdependencies between emerging knowledge economies and new forms of urbanism in the Global South.

-After successfully acquiring a new research project from the Qatar National Research Fund in 2015, he joined the University of Strathclyde (Department of Architecture) in Glasgow, where he studied the effects of rapid migration on housing and mobility concerns in the Middle East.
-This research effort resulted in his latest book publication: 'Building Migrant Cities in the Gulf - Urban Transformation in the Middle East'.
+After successfully acquiring a new research project from the Qatar National Research Fund in 2015, he joined the University of Strathclyde (Department of Architecture) in Glasgow, where he studied the effects of rapid migration on housing and mobility concerns in emerging cities.
+This research effort resulted in his book publication: 'Building Migrant Cities in the Gulf - Urban Transformation in the Middle East'.

 In parallel to his research projects, he has been engaged as external lecturer and examiner of undergraduate and postgraduate courses at Frankfurt University of Applied, Münster University of Applied Sciences, German University of Cairo, and HFT Stuttgart between 2014 and 2019.

 In March 2019 he joined the University of Nottingham and its Department of Architecture and Built Environment as Assistant Professor in Urban Design and Architecture.
-Dr Wiedmann is apart of the Architecture, Tectonics and Culture Research Group and the university-wide Energy Institute.
+Dr Wiedmann is apart of the Architecture, Tectonics and Culture Research Group where he is the lead for research on urbanism and the university-wide Energy Institute, where he is apart of the challenge leads in Communities and the Buil Environment.

 Expertise Summary